 - Dodd Frank Wall Street Reform Act (Section 1502)

 Magnosphere stocks the most relevant magnet alloys which are applicable to DFARS.
-Dura can design, fabricate, and provide finished magnets compliant with DFARS.
+Magnosphere can design, fabricate, and provide finished magnets compliant with DFARS.
 The relevant magnet alloys are generally Alnico and Samarium Cobalt (SmCo).

 The DFARS clauses listed above specify what is considered a “Specialty Metal” and how it can legally be procured and supplied for pertinent government contracts.
 More specifically to Department of Defense (DOD) article acquisitions.

 The clauses also describe what is considered a “Specialty Metal” and how it may be incorporated into a down- stream product.
 Several magnetic alloys fall under the classification of a “Specialty Metal.”
 The most commercially relevant are Samarium Cobalt (SmCo) and Aluminum Nickel Cobalt (AlNiCo), but lesser used alloys can also fall under the Specialty Metals clauses.
 The best way to mitigate risk is to ascertain if the magnet alloy contains Nickel or Cobalt and determine if the concentrations of these metals are sufficient to classify the magnet alloy as a Specialty Metal.

 SmCo Magnets are very strong and brittle, requiring appropriate handling and packing to ensure safety and prevent damage.